 910 West 3rd Street | Architect: Richard Schmidt | Built: 1917 | Lost: ca. 1970

-When Darling died in 1942, he willed the observatory to the city of Duluth with a trust fund of $20,000 to continue operation.
+When Darling died in 1942, he willed the observatory to the City of Duluth with a trust fund of $20,000 to continue its operation.
 Public viewing continued until 1956 under the direction of Darling’s assistant, noted UFO enthusiast Frank A. Halstead.
-In 1965 the University of Minnesota Duluth took control of the observatory.
-The telescope was moved to the UMD campus and the building, which had been repeatedly vandalized, was demolished.
-Today the telescope is on display at UMD.
+In 1965 the University of Minnesota Duluth (UMD) took control of the observatory.
+The telescope was moved to the UMD campus where it is on display at the Marshall W. Alworth Planetarium.
+The building at Observation Park, which had been repeatedly vandalized, was demolished in 1972.